sbseltzer/VersionMacros/README.md

 ## PreBuild Scripts

 A notable limitation of preprocessor macros in Unreal is you can't wrap Unreal "magic" macros in preprocessor logic.

-If you're not sure what that means, you probably don't need these prebuild scripts for your project.
+Prebuild scripts allow you to work around this by taking advantage of a quirk in UnrealHeaderTool that allows `#if 1` and `#if 0` to wrap those "magic" macros.

+`PrebuildConfig.py` has a section where you can configure "fake" version macros of the form `#if <0 or 1> // MY_CUSTOM_MACRO` and the prebuild script will automatically change it between `0` and `1` depending on your engine version.

+It also includes an option for backward/forward compatibility with `TObjectPtr`, which is a common issue for UE4/UE5 support.

 To add the build scripts to your own plugin:
 1. Copy the `Resources/BuildScripts/` folder to your plugin `Resources/` folder.